jabranham/SocialScienceLinuxConfig/README.md

 repo is [here](https://github.com/politza/pdf-tools).
 You'll need to follow the installation instructions there.
 Note that you can't just download it from MELPA, since you need to compile and install the C part.
-In short, you can do:
+You probably already have these installed, but if not do:

-    sudo pacman poppler poppler-glib
+    sudo pacman -S poppler poppler-glib

 You'll then need to clone the git repo somewhere.
 Navigate somewhere where you want, then do: